 Pneumococcal disease is a serious health threat that can lead to death.
-Many strains of Streptococcus pneumonia are resistant to currently used antibiotics.
+Many strains of Streptococcus pneumonia are resistant to antibiotics.
 Infection with the bacteria is a leading cause of serious illness in adults and children worldwide.
 In the U.S. alone, more people die from pneumococcal disease each year than all other vaccine-preventable diseases combined.

 Did You Know?